Raspberry Pi installation

 /dev/sdb or something similar.
 If unsure, use Etcher.

-The VisionAppster Rpi image is based on Raspbian.
-The default username and password are pi and raspberry.
+The VisionAppster Rpi image is based on Arch Linux ARM.
+The default username and password are alarm and alarm, respectively.
 The system has SSH enabled.
+The root password is root.

 Finding out the IP address of the RPi may be a bit tricky.
 If you have display and keyboard connected to the RPi, open a terminal and type the following command: